anirudhsom/PI-Net/README.md

 ## Key Files

-For sample test-set images in CIFAR10, both files first load weghts from a pre-trained Image PI-Net model; next, compute PIs using the Image PI-Net model and finally compare the generated PIs to ground-truth PIs obtained using conventional topological data analysis (TDA) tools.
+For sample test-set images in CIFAR10, both files first load weights from a pre-trained Image PI-Net model; next, compute PIs using the Image PI-Net model and finally compare the generated PIs to ground-truth PIs obtained using conventional topological data analysis (TDA) tools.
 In addition, the "main.py" file saves the PI comparisons for each sample image in the "Examples folder".

 - main.ipynb